Ensembl/ensembl-cdm-docs/src/docs/sequence.md

 2. GA4GH identifiers are preferred as checksums since they are a CURIE and therefore namespace the checksum
 3. Sequence strings can be quite large (for example, they may represent the nucleotide sequence of a whole chromosome).
 Therefore, due to technical constraints, some implementations that provide the Sequence data type (e.g. a graphQL server) may not contain the `sequence` field.
 If the `sequence` field is present, it contains a string of upper-case characters with no white spaces.
 4. If the `sequence` field is unavailable in a given implementation, the checksum can be used to retrieve the sequence from a RefGet service.
+5. Genomic sequence will be on the forward strand from the lowest 5' end coordinate to the highest 3' end coordinate.

 ## Example